January 29, 2026

 You know the solution.
 It's not complicated.
 The phone doesn't belong in the bedroom, or at minimum, not in your hands after a certain hour.

 But knowing and doing are different things.
-The pull is strong at night, when your defenses are down and the day's accumulated stress is looking for an outlet.
+The pull is strong at night, when your defenses are down and willpower is depleted and the day's accumulated stress is looking for an outlet.

 Tomorrow's energy is decided by tonight's choices.
 Every scroll after midnight is a loan with brutal interest.